Coptic Orthodox Diocese of the Midlands: Bishop Missael

-Before becoming bishop of the diocese, Bishop Missael consecrated St. Mary & St. Antony's Coptic Church in 1985, and established the Coptic Orthodox Centre in Birmingham in 1989.
+Before becoming bishop of the diocese, Bishop Missael consecrated St Mary & St Antony's Coptic Church in 1985, and established the Coptic Orthodox Centre in Lapworth in 1989.
 These later formed part of the early diocese.

 On 26 May 1991, Bishop Missael was consecrated as bishop of the diocese of Birmingham, by Pope Shenouda III.
 In 2006, the diocese was renamed "the Diocese of the Midlands" (in the United Kingdom).

 The diocese was the first diocese under the Coptic Orthodox Patriarchate to be established in the United Kingdom and one of the first in all the lands of immigration (Europe, America, Australia).
 Following its establishment by Pope Shenouda III, the Diocese of Ireland, Scotland and North East England (Bishop Antony) was formed and Bishop Angaelos was ordained a general bishop over Stevenage in 1995 and 1999 respectively.
 Thus, Bishop Missael became the first permanent Coptic Orthodox bishop to serve the United Kingdom.